Fabulani/xplorer/README.md

 xhost +local:`docker inspect --format='{{ .Config.Hostname }}' turtlesim`
 ```

-**NOTE: replace ros_entrypoint.sh to include the bash commands to automatically do this on new terminals.
-Also, set env variables in the docker-compose file.**
+**IMPORTANT:** This command is required on every reboot.

 ## Running turtlesim

+If on Windows, open XLaunch (X server) and configure it like previously.

-To run a `turltesim` simulation, run the following command:
+To run a `turtlesim` simulation, run the following command:

 ```bash
 docker-compose up